Skip to Content

 Clouds reflected in Maninjau Lake, surrounded by paddy fields and fishing villages.

 Maninjau Lake is in west Sumatra.
 Sumatra is the largest island in Indonesia, positioned adjacent to Malaysia and northwest of Java.
-Hardly any tourists visit the island compared to Bali, Lombok, and Java.

-The lake is contained within a crater which was formed millions of years ago.
 The crater is located approximately 30 kilometres west of the city of Bukittinggi, which is the third-largest city in west Sumatra,

 The lake is easiest to get to from Bukittinggi, Pakayakumbuh and Harau Valley, and Padang.